spiritlake/ares-extras/plugins/ffg/README.md

 ## Configuration

-This plugin has several configuration options:
+This plugin has several configuration options, explained below.

+> Note:  The default configuration is for the generic Genesys rules.
+Look in the sw-rebellion folder for the Star Wars configuration.
+You'll have to manually copy these files to your game's config directory if you want to use them.

 ### Experience Points